-Natural Resources Management and Environmental Sciences Department

-California Polytechnic State University

-San Luis Obispo, CA
+Natural Resources Management and Environmental Sciences Department California Polytechnic State University San Luis Obispo, CA

-Collaborators: Collins Pine Company

-The Plumas Corporation
+Collaborators Collins Pine Company The Plumas Corporation

-Part 1.
-Does the study fulfill and address scientific questions posed in the proposed research?
+1. Fulfills and addresses scientific question(s) posed in proposed research?

-- A. Does the study inform a rule, numeric target, performance target, or resource objective? - B. Does the study inform the Forest Practice Rules?
+A. Does the study inform the intended rule, numeric target, performance target, or resource objective?

-The completed research addresses scientific questions posed in the context of the CFR Section 933.4[e] regarding Meadows and Wet Areas restoration and detailed in the research project's final report.
+The completed research addresses scientific questions posed in the context of the Code of Federal Regulations (CFR) § 933.4[e] regarding Meadows and Wet Areas restoration and detailed in the research project's final report.
 The rule also applies to aspens stands.
-The rule allows harvest or other treatments to "restore, retain or enhance these areas for ecological or range values" with the overall goal being to "balance the protection and regeneration of aspen stand, Meadows and Wet Area habitats in California's forest ecosystems with the other goals of forest management as specified in 14 CCR Section 897".
+The rule allows harvest or other treatments to "restore, retain or enhance these areas for ecological or range values" with the overall goal being to "balance the protection and regeneration of aspen stand, Meadows and Wet Area habitats in California's forest ecosystems with the other goals of forest management as specified in Title 14 California Code of Regulations (CCR) § 897".

-The primary conditions imposed by the rule to allow this significant departure from standard practices for harvest in WLPZ are:
+The primary conditions imposed by the rule to allow this significant departure from standard practices for harvest in the Watercourse and Lake Protection Zone (WLPZ) are:

-- Identifying the type of project and showing in on plan maps showing locations of planned operations for harvesting and treatment types (933.4[e](1), (2) & (3)). - Describing the condition aspens stands and Meadows and Wet Areas in the project area; with respect to Meadows and Wet Areas, the entails spatial extent, species composition, stand structure and character, and relevant Watercourse condition factors per Board Technical Rule Addendum #2 and other indicators of geomorphic and hydrologic function (933.4[e](4)). - Identifying project goals and measures of success defined as "criteria related to a physical condition that can be measured using conventional forestry equipment or readily available technology to indicate the level of accomplishment of the project goals."
-(933.4[e](5)) - "...[P]roject goals and measures of success shall be based on the condition assessment...and identification of problematic...conditions and their agents/causes.
-Information shall include a
+- Identifying the type of project and showing in on plan maps showing locations of planned operations for harvesting and treatment types (CFR § 933.4[e](1), (2), and (3)). - Describing the condition of aspens stands and Meadows and Wet Areas in the project area; with respect to Meadows and Wet Areas, this entails the spatial extent, species composition, stand structure and character, and relevant Watercourse condition factors per Board of Forestry and Fire Protection ('Board') Technical Rule Addendum #2 and other indicators of geomorphic and hydrologic function (CFR § 933.4[e](4)). - Identifying project goals and measures of success defined as "criteria related to a physical condition that can be measured using conventional forestry equipment or readily available technology to indicate the level of accomplishment of the project goals."
+(CFR § 933.4[e](5)) - "...
+[P]roject goals and measures of success shall be based on the condition assessment... and identification of problematic... conditions and their agents/causes.
+Information shall include a description of factors that may be putting...
+Meadows and Wet Areas at risk, and presence of unique physical conditions.
+Projects shall be designed to contribute to rectifying factors that are limiting restoration, to the extent feasible" (CFR § 933.4[e](5)(A)).

-- description of factors that may be putting...Meadows and Wet Areas at risk, and presence of unique physical conditions.
-Projects shall be designed to contribute to rectifying factors that are limiting restoration, to the extent feasible."
-(933.4[e](5)(A)) - Finally, a review by the Department of post-harvest field conditions, to include photo point records, where the "restoration silvicultural prescription" forestry was applied and prepare a report every five years for the Board.
+• Finally, a review by the Department of Forestry & Fire Protection ('Department') of postharvest field conditions, to include photo point records of where the "restoration silvicultural prescription" was applied, summarized in a report every five years for the Board.
 The report is to summarize the "level of achievement of measures of success", "post-harvest environmental impacts resulting from the prescription", "regulatory compliance issues", and "other significant findings resulting from the review".

-The study informs the limited performance targets and broad resource objectives of Meadows and Wet Areas restoration as set forth in Section 933.4[e] as described below.
+The study informs the limited performance targets and broad resource objectives of Meadows and Wet Areas restoration as set forth in CFR § 933.4[e] as described below.
 The study was proposed to address two critical questions identified under EMC Research Theme 1 pertaining to WLPZ Riparian Function: